Praful/MITx-6.86x-version1/README.md

 # MITx-6.86x-version1
 Shareable files for the MIT course [Machine Learning with Python - From Linear Models to Deep Learning](https://courses.edx.org/courses/course-v1:MITx+6.86x+1T2020/course/).
+The course took place from Feb to May 2020.

 ## Project 4: Collaborative Filtering via Gaussian Mixtures